sopper1/Virtual-Used-Car-Salesman/README.md

 ## Data

 The data as available for download at https://www.kaggle.com/austinreese/craigslist-carstrucks-data#.
+__The file is too large to place in github, please download at the link.__

 ### Data Contents
    * vehicles.csv - dataset that includes vehicles posted on Craigslist in the year 2020